 Belize is most well known for gorgeous beaches thanks to a 240-mile-long coastline hugging the Caribbean Sea.
 In addition to the coast, there are hundreds of offshore islands called Cayes (pronounced ‘keys’ that total around 450 including those located on the outer atoll.

 You can’t visit the country without hearing about the most popular island, Caye Caulker.
 Caye Caulker, located northeast of Belize City and is the second largest of all the Belizean cayes.
 The island is just about 6km long in total, but the populated town covers only about a 1.5km of it leaving picturesque scenery and room to explore.
-You will hear and see signs everywhere to ‘Go Slow’ – this is most definitely a way of life that is not only encouraged on Caye Caulker, but taken very seriously.
+You will hear and see signs everywhere to ‘Go Slow’ – this is most definitely a way of life that is not only encouraged, but taken very seriously.
 The island has no paved roads, traffic lights nor cars.
-This peaceful idyllic island happens to be in close proximity to Belize’s Barrier Reef and the Great Blue Hole which makes it one of the most unforgettable Belize beach experiences.
+This peaceful idyllic island is close to Belize’s Barrier Reef and the Great Blue Hole which makes it one of the most unforgettable Belize beach experiences.

 National Parks & Marine Reserves

-The Belize Barrier Reef is the second largest in the world and is made up of seven protected areas – South Water Caye Marine Reserve, Bacalar Chico National Park and Marine Reserve, Blue Hole Natural Monument, Half Moon Caye Natural Monument, Glover’s Sapodilla Cayes Marine Reserve, Laughing Bird Caye National Park and Reef Marine Reserve.
-For divers and snorkelling enthusiasts, there are a plethora of sites and underwater worlds to explore.
+The Belize Barrier Reef is the second largest in the world and is made up of seven protected areas.
+They are the South Water Caye Marine Reserve, Bacalar Chico National Park and Marine Reserve, Blue Hole Natural Monument, Half Moon Caye Natural Monument, Glover’s Sapodilla Cayes Marine Reserve, Laughing Bird Caye National Park and Reef Marine Reserve.
+Divers and snorkelling enthusiasts will enjoy a plethora of underwater worlds to explore.

-Not only does Belize have Marine Natural Parks, but also some beautiful land based national parks including the Mountain Pine Ridge Forest Reserve, known for the 7 kms long Barton Creek Cave with Maya relics which has never been fully explored.
+Not only does Belize have Marine Natural Parks, but also some beautiful land based national parks.
+These include the Mountain Pine Ridge Forest Reserve, known for the 7 kms long Barton Creek Cave with Maya relics which has never been fully explored.
 The Actun Tunichil Muknal Cave near San Ignacio is also a famous Maya site with a rich history and a few skeletons.